erikacamilleri/secib-java-course/java-ib-sec/src/lower/lesson10/README.md

 - We always declared and assigned variables within small short-lived scopes.
 - We used method blocks to organise our code, to keep the main() minimal and clean.

 Why bother saying these things?
 You guessed it, it will slowly turn into something different and much more complex.
-You can take a sneak peak at the `upper` code.
+You can take a sneak peak at the code in the `upper` folder.

 # Exercise